anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-04-21-Marketing-Analytics-Predicting-Customer-Churn-in-Python.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>3.1.2 Training another scikit-learn model</p>
-<p>All sklearn models have<code>.fit()</code>and .predict() methods like the one you used in the previous exercise for the LogisticRegression model.
+<h3 id="Training-another-scikit-learn-model">Training another scikit-learn model<a class="anchor-link" href="#Training-another-scikit-learn-model"> </a></h3><p>All sklearn models have<code>.fit()</code>and .predict() methods like the one you used in the previous exercise for the LogisticRegression model.
 This feature allows you to easily try many different models to see which one gives you the best performance.
 To get you more confident with using the sklearn API, in this exercise you'll try fitting a <code>DecisionTreeClassifier</code> instead of a LogisticRegression.</p>

 </div>
 </div>